 This course is a hybrid, including both upper-level undergraduate and graduate student sections.
 This has both disadvantages and advantages, but the course has been designed to amplify the advantages.
 It may be necessary to make adjustments to course readings and requirements along the way.
-The online version of this syllabus is the operative and binding version, so it is imperative that you use the online version, rather than versions printed out earlier in the class.
+The online version of this syllabus, available via Canvas, is the operative and binding version.
+It is, therefore, imperative that you use the online version rather than versions printed out earlier.
+That version will be updated as needed.
+Any changes will also be announced in Canvas.